Asspizza

 Austin Babbitt (born June 5, 1998), known by the alias Asspizza is an American fashion designer, artist, and internet celebrity best known for his eponymous clothing line.

 His work has been recognized by Kanye West, Lorde, Wiz Khalifa, Ty Dolla $ign, A$AP Mob, Yung Lean, and the New York-based streetwear brand Supreme.
-The former of which, Kanye West, premiered bootleg "Pablo" clothing made by Babbitt to honor his album release, selling the collection in his first "Pablo" pop-up shop in New York City alongside his genuine merchandise.
+Kanye West premiered bootleg "Pablo" clothing made by Babbitt to honor his album release, selling the collection in his first "Pablo" pop-up shop in New York City alongside his genuine merchandise.

 Early life

-Babbitt from an early age had an interest in creating, beginning with an interest in graffiti artwork at a young age and shopping at local thrift shops for low price clothing to customize and wear.
-He has stated living and being from New York was a major factor in his upbringing and creative interests.
+Babbitt's career began with an interest in graffiti artwork at a young age, along with shopping at local thrift shops for low price clothing in order for him to customize and wear.
+He has stated being from New York was a major factor in his early career and creative interests.

 In 2014, Babbitt dropped out of high school.

 Career

 2014–2016: Spaghetti Boys and Early Soho

-Babbitt's start in fashion began while spending time with other fashion and art obsessed kids along an area of Soho formerly known as the ‘clout corridor’, between Mercer and Howard, and included stores such as Supreme, VFiles, Off-White, and NikeLab 21M in early 2014.
+Babbitt's start in the fashion industry began while spending time with other fashion focused and art obsessed kids along an area of Soho formerly known as the ‘clout corridor’, between Mercer and Howard, and included stores such as Supreme, VFiles, Off-White, and NikeLab 21M in early 2014.
 It was here that he met other likeminded teens, including Ray Martinez, Luka Sabbat, and Kerwin Frost.
 In November 2014, Babbit and his friends appeared in Lorde’s music video for "Yellow Flicker Beat" of The Hunger Games: Mockingjay - Part 1 soundtrack following a brief conversation between them on Instagram.

 In 2015, Frost founded the Spaghetti Boys, a collective of artists, DJs and content creators, alongside Ray Martinez.
 Babbitt not long after became one of the main members alongside Martinez and Frost, with other teens in Soho contributing including future rapper Sheck Wes and filmmaker WhiteTrashTyler.
 The Spaghetti Boys collective released fashion collaborations with Off-White and Heron Preston, as well as promotional material for Nike Air.

 On December 22, 2015, Babbitt and Frost went viral for fighting rapper Playboi Carti, with video surfacing on social media showing the three arguing over apparent disrespect shown to the fashion designer Ian Connor (who narrates the video) by Babbitt in a former magazine interview.

 In 2018, the Spaghetti Boys held a pop-up shop in Tokyo at the Japanese boutique NUBIAN.
 This would end up being their last official collaboration.

 In late 2018, the Spaghetti Boys disbanded and began focusing on new solo projects.